Servita-Community/ServitaFirmware/README.md

 ### `Servita` Directory

 Contains the main firmware code and the exported HTML header files:
+- `inc/`: Directory for header files.
   - `captive_html.h`: The header file containing the HTML content for the captive portal.
   - `main_html.h`: The header file containing the HTML content for the main application interface.
+  - `motor.h`: The header file for motor-related functions and definitions.
+- `motor.cpp`: The source file for motor-related functions.
 - `Servita.ino`: The main Arduino sketch file.

 ### `export_html.py`